2020 Meditation Classes

 About our classes

 We are all students of Sri Chinmoy, an Indian meditation teacher.
-While he was alive, most of us were fortunate to spend time with him, either in New York where he lived or during one of his many trips to Australia.
+While he was alive, most of us were fortunate to spend time with him, either in New York where he lived or during one of his many trips to Australia and New Zealand.
 Through practical exercises and personal example, he taught us how to concentrate, meditate and contemplate.
 He would tell us that meditation is not like instant coffee; it cannot be perfected overnight.
 It requires many years of practice to be able to quiet the mind and enter into a deep, meditative state.
 However, the benefits of meditation are felt from the early stages.
 We have all experienced a newfound peace in our lives and a sense of inner joy that we had never felt before.

 Sri Chinmoy also showed us that meditation can be expressed in many different ways.
 He himself was a prolific poet, composer and artist, as well as a musician, weightlifter and athlete.
 Meditation permeated everything that he did and also gave him the inspiration to explore many creative fields and continually try and transcend himself within them.
 For Sri Chinmoy, meditation was not something that could be confined to a small portion of the day.
 It overflowed into everything that he did and touched everyone whom he met.